sftpplus/sftpplus-docs/src/doc_source/configuration-auth/azure-ad.rst

 * login.microsoftonline.com
 * graph.microsoft.com

 ..  note::
-    Only HTTPS file transfer user authentication is supported.
+    Only HTTPS file transfer user authentication and web management console are supported.
     Get in touch if you need to authenticate SFTP users, FTPS users, or administrators using Azure AD.